 A private hire vehicle must display signage as approved by the Licensing Authority.
-The signage must clearly visible, on display at all times and not altered from its original form.
+The signage must be clearly visible and securely displayed at all times while the vehicle is used for the purpose of private hire.
+It must not be altered from its original form.